Cairi-S/tom-poulson/README.md

 The creation of this website would not have been possible without:
 - Balsamiq, for creation of Wireframes.
-- Bootstrap v.5(beta), thank you for your easy to use grid system, XXX YYY.
+- Bootstrap v.4.5 (link) -  for their grid system, navbar, carousel.
-- Google Fonts (link)
+- Google Fonts (link) -  for fonts Poppins and Raleway
-- Font Awesome (link)
+- Font Awesome (link) - for Download icon.

-- Color Tool (link), thank you for your helpful website which helps showcase color parings.
+- Color Tool (link)
 - Tinypng (link)
 - OnlineConvert.com (link), thank you for your assistance in converting jpeg to jpg files.

-- W3Schools for your validators,
+- AutoPrefixer (link), thank you for your assistance

+- The W3C Markup Validation service - HTML and CSS validators.

 - Code Institute tutors and staff for their easy to access course material.
 - The wonderful Code Institute Slack community
 - The StackOverlow community

 Additional thanks go to: